Accenture/mercury-composable/guides/CHAPTER-1.md

 web.component.scan=com.accenture, your.package.name
 ```

-Since Event Script (Orchestration by configuration) is an enterprise extension, the package "com.accenture"
+Since Event Script (i.e. Event choreography by configuration) is an enterprise extension, the package "com.accenture"
 is required.

 > You should replace "your.package.name" with the real package name(s) that you use in your application.